rsdoiel/antenna/archives/2025/socal_north_2025.31.md

 ---

 ## Dozens of SoCal car washes have been raided by ICE.
-Workers are taking the fall
+Why aren't employers the focus?

 date: 2025-08-06, updated: 2025-08-07, from: The LAist

-Hiring unauthorized workers is illegal.
-But employees, and not employers, have not been the focus of the Trump administration’s recent raids.
+Notably absent from those facing penalties during this era of stepped-up immigration enforcement are the employers themselves: LAist found just one instance since January in which an employer was penalized for hiring unauthorized workers.

 <br>